Prepping

 Think how easy it would be if you had a box of mason jars where you could offer Deluxe Hamburger, Beef Fajitas, Italian Chicken and more – and all you needed was boiling water.
 You can even cook the meals in the mason jars and serve them that way (after eating, wipe out with a paper towel, put the lid on, and pray you get water soon to clean them 😉 )

 Visit our sister site, TrailCooking.
 The page, Freezer Bag Cooking Recipes, is what you want.
-These are recipes that only need hot water added and 10 to 15 minutes to wait.
-You can prepare them in yes, a freezer bag, a small pot, an insulated mug or bowl – you have options.
-Also see “no cook” for more ideas.
+These recipes only need hot water added and 10 to 15 minutes to wait.
+You can prepare them in a freezer bag, a small pot, an insulated mug, or a bowl—you have options.
+Also, see “no cook” for more ideas.

 Deluxe Hamburger is a really good meal – serve it in a bowl, or on tortillas.
 It’s got lots of protein to keep you happy.